pslootweg/Update-Server/readme.txt

 . run-update.sh

-This will run the perform-update.sh using a SSH session, which will patch the OS, then install and configure UFW, before finally issueing the uptime command.
+This will run the perform-update.sh using a SSH session, which will patch the OS, then install and configure UFW, reboot - before finally issuing the uptime command.

 You will be required to enter the SSH password twice during the running of this script.